aplpolaris/cage-rgg/README.md

 ### Building Required Libraries

 The project uses the `Parsnip` library, which you will need to clone and build separately.
 Clone the repository at https://github.com/aplpolaris/parsnip to your local machine and run the following command in the project root directory: `mvn clean install`.
-Alternately, you can open the project in IntelliJ
+Alternately, you can open the project in IntelliJ.

 ### Building the CAGE-RGG Project